HEALTH & SAFETY POLICY

 - Provide clean and new (if possible) supplies for your lessons and workshops

 - CANCEL if you have symptoms of a cold or are feeling ill

-- DO NOT let children use sharp objects
+- DO NOT let children use sharp objects without supervision

 - Avoid physical contact when possible.
 Fist bumps are highly encouraged.
 If kids initiative hugs, it’s appropriate to respond with a soft side hug